-- ➢ Wash hands or use hand sanitizer before touching the thermometer. - > Wear gloves if available and change between direct contact with individuals. - Let staff take their own temperature and parents take their child's temperature. - Use disposable thermometer covers that are changed between individuals. - Clean and sanitize the thermometer using manufacturer's instructions between each use. - > Wash hands or use hand sanitizer after removing gloves and between direct contact with individuals.
+- > Wash hands or use hand sanitizer before touching the thermometer. - Wear gloves if available and change between direct contact with individuals. - > Let staff take their own temperature and parents take their child's temperature. - Use disposable thermometer covers that are changed between individuals. - Clean and sanitize the thermometer using manufacturer's instructions between each use. - Wash hands or use hand sanitizer after removing gloves and between direct contact with individuals.

-Daily health screening for staff and children upon arrival and as needed Date: Person's name: Screening Questions Asked Temperature and time taken: Temperature and time taken: Comments:
+Daily health screening for staff and children upon arrival and as needed Date: Screener: Person's name: Screening Questions Asked Temperature and time taken: Temperature and time taken: Comments:

-Coronavirus (COVID-19) Information Only Staff Members and Children May Enter After Screening
+Coronavirus (COVID-19) Information

-To keep our facility, staff, children, and Be aware, you are at higher risk if you are: community safe, please do not enter the ✓ Age 65 years or older building if: Pregnant (It is not yet known if ✓ You have tested positive for pregnant women are high risk but COVID-19 pregnant women should protect ✓ You or anyone in your household themselves from all infectious have been tested for COVID-19 diseases) ✓ You or anyone in your household think they could have COVID-19 or have any of these health conditions: ✓ Chronic illness such as lung disease or moderate You or anyone in your household (including to severe asthma children) have these symptoms or have been ✓ Heart disease in close contact with anyone with these Immunocompromised, including those symptoms, you may not enter for 14 days: undergoing cancer treatment ✓ Fever ✓ Severe obesity ✓ Cough ✓ Diabetes ✓ Shortness of breath ✓ Renal failure ✓ Difficulty breathing ✓ Liver disease Respiratory symptoms ✓ At least two of the following symptoms: Staff concerned about being at risk should discuss chills, repeated shaking with chills, muscle with their supervisor. pain, headache, sore throat, or new loss of taste or smell If you have any of these symptoms, contact a health professional.
-Enhanced Constation Proceedures have been imp lamontad
+To keep our facility, staff, shildren, and De avere you are at higher rick if you are To keep our facility, staff, children, and Be aware, you are at higher risk if you are: community safe, please do not enter the ✓ Age 65 years or older building if: Pregnant (It is not yet known if ✓ You have tested positive for pregnant women are high risk but COVID-19 pregnant women should protect ✓ You or anyone in your household themselves from all infectious have been tested for COVID-19 diseases) ✓ You or anyone in your household think they could have COVID-19 or have any of these health conditions: ✓ Chronic illness such as lung disease or moderate You or anyone in your household (including to severe asthma children) have these symptoms or have been ✓ Heart disease in close contact with anyone with these Immunocompromised, including those symptoms, you may not enter for 14 days: undergoing cancer treatment ✓ Fever ✓ Severe obesity ✓ Cough ✓ Diabetes ✓ Shortness of breath ✓ Renal failure ✓ Difficulty breathing ✓ Liver disease ✓ Respiratory symptoms ✓ At least two of the following symptoms: Staff concerned about being at risk should discuss chills, repeated shaking with chills, muscle with their supervisor. pain, headache, sore throat, or new loss of taste or smell If you have any of these symptoms, contact a health professional.
+Enhanced Sanitation and Hygiene Procedures h ave been implemented

-Enhanced Sanitation Procedures have been implemented.
+Enhanced Sanitation and Hygiene Procedures have been implemented.

-Each room is limited to 20 persons unless six feet of distance is maintained between each person.
+Each room is limited to 50 persons unless six feet of distance is maintained between each person.